 What Do CleverReach Customers Have to Do?

-All customers have the option to set up DKIM in their account to authenticate themselves as a secure sender.
+Due to mailbox provider obligations, CleverReach and other newsletter tools also require a DKIM key in order to send newsletters.
+Our customers have the option to set up DKIM in their account to authenticate themselves as a secure sender.

 You haven’t set up DKIM yet?
 Don’t worry, it’s easy!
 For detailed step-by-step instructions on how to set up DKIM, please visit our Help Center.